NHL Rumors: Matt Murray Trade Talk, Red Wings Free-Agent Targets and More

 As the NHL attempts to figure out a path to finish the 2019-20 season, teams' offseason planning is also on hold while awaiting further details about how the delay impacted the financial outlook.

-Harman Dayal of The Athletic reported sources are "guessing that most free-agents will face downward pressure across the board if the salary cap stays flat, but we don't know about factors such as a potential compliance buyout, the status of conditional picks and so much more."
+Harman Dayal of The Athletic reported sources are "guessing that most free agents will face downward pressure across the board if the salary cap stays flat, but we don't know about factors such as a potential compliance buyout, the status of conditional picks and so much more."

 "It's shaping up to be a buyer's market for goalies," a source told Dayal.

-This year's large group of free-agent goaltenders combined with potential trade candidates like Murray could make this the offseason to strike for teams looking to upgrade at the key position.
+This year's large group of free-agent goaltenders combined with potential trade candidates such as Murray could make this the offseason to strike for teams looking to upgrade at the key position.

 The Florida Panthers represent a cautionary tale about the potential of overpaying goalies after giving Sergei Bobrovsky a seven-year, $70 million contract and then watching him post a borderline terrible 3.23 goals against average and .900 save percentage in 50 appearances.